-Now that Google is sending warnings to websites that are not mobile-friendly, it is time to work on your business website mobile optimisation and leave your business competitors behind.
+Now that Google is sending warnings to websites that are not mobile-friendly, it is time to work on your website mobile optimisation.

 If you have checked on a Google Search result on your mobile phone, you will find yourself looking at a page where the text is too small.

-Also, the links will be too tiny, and you will have to scroll sideways to see all the content.
+Also, the links will be too tiny, and you will have to scroll sideways to see all the content which is not good for modern website.

 Starting today, to make it easier for people to find the information that they’re looking for, we are adding a “mobile-friendly” label to our mobile search results, said Google.